aufau/SaberMod/README.rst

   2 - Weapon             4 - Ammo               8 - Armor
   16 - Health            32 - Powerup           64 - Holdable
   =====================  =====================  =====================

+g_refereePassword <password>
+  Allow players who know password to become referees using `referee` `Console Commands`_.
+When this cvar is empty (default), `referee` console command cannot be used to become a referee.

 g_requireClientside <0|1>
   Allow only players with matching clientside to join the game.